Understanding And Optimizing Your Search Bar

 Maximum Search Characters

-The suggested limit for search queries for both search types is 5,000 characters, including spaces (which is considered three characters).
+The suggested limit for search queries for both search types is 5,000 characters, including spaces (which count as 3 characters).
 Exceeding this limit will result in errors.

 Maximum Search Results